There was an error with your log in

 If your group has participants under the age of 18, contact us prior to booking to make arrangements.

-• The starting point of your Nakasendo trail hike is Kyoto.
-To get there, most people fly into Kansai International Airport (KIX).
+To get to Kyoto, most people fly into Kansai International Airport (KIX).
 From there, you can use public transport (bullet train, 13 minutes to Kyoto) or rent a car to reach Kyoto.

 • Medical and travel protection is mandatory on this adventure.
 To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!